sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst.txt

-The program above creates a ``World`` object, which is a drawing canvas of size 300x300 pixels.
-The program then creates a ``Turtle`` object named ``yertle`` and places the turtle in the center of the world (drawing canvas).
+The program above creates a ``World`` object, which is a graphical window of size 300x300 pixels.
+The program then creates a ``Turtle`` object named ``yertle`` and places the turtle in the center of the world.
 The code asks ``yertle`` to go forward, turn left, and then go forward again.
-It didn't tell the turtle how much to go forward, so it goes forward 100 pixels by default.
+The code does not indicate how much to go forward, so the turtle goes forward 100 pixels by default.
 A turtle has a pen that traces its path as it moves.
 Notice that a world was first created and then a turtle.
-Turtles need to be created in a world, which is the canvas that they can draw on.
+Turtles need to be created in a world, which is the graphical window that they can draw on.
 ``World`` and ``Turtle`` are two Java classes are not part of the core Java language.
 The program relies on a separate library of Java code that defines both classes.